Mastering camelina cultivation

 Exchange of practices: Discussions and sharing between trainees and trainers.

-Agricultural technicians and advisors, Farmers and producers, Agricultural teachers and trainers, Agronomic and technical sales managers in agricultural distribution, Agri-food / processing industry players Quiz, Q&A, individual satisfaction survey, self-positioning.If you have any requests for adaptations to help you succeed in your course, please contact the disability referent:
+Agricultural technicians and advisors, Farmers and producers, Agricultural teachers and trainers, Agronomic and technical sales managers in agricultural distribution, Agri-food / processing industry players Quiz, Q&A, individual satisfaction survey, self-positioning.If you have any requests for adaptations to help you succeed in your course, please contact the Disability Advisor:

 Christel CARO